 Maya: The illusive power of Brahman; the veiling and the projecting power of the universe, the power of Cosmic Illusion.
+"The Measurer"-a reference to the two delusive "measures," Time and Space.

 Mayic: Having to do with Maya.

 Moksha: Release; liberation; the term is particularly applied to the liberation from the bondage of karma and the wheel of birth and death; Absolute Experience.